1810s Atlantic hurricane seasons: Hurricane One

-II.
+Hurricane Two

 A hurricane passed by the Cayman Islands in early September.
 It crossed the Yucatán Peninsula, and turned northwest when it reached the Bay of Campeche.
 The hurricane intensified to a Category 2–3 before hitting Galveston, Texas on September 12 and continuing onward to Mississippi.
 The hurricane was "quite severe", destroying all but six houses on Galveston Island.

+Hurricane Three

-III.
-A tropical cyclone seriously affected Puerto Rico on 22 September.
+A hurricane seriously affected Puerto Rico on September 22.
 It possibly recurved sharply offshore the Eastern Seaboard; the frigate Macedonian encountered a hurricane on 26/27 September east-northeast of Bermuda.
 The breeze freshened that afternoon as the ship lay near 35.6N 55.7W.
 By sunset, waves increased to 9 ft, and southeast gales lashed the system after midnight on the 27 September.
 Winds continued to increase into that afternoon, as seas increased to 18 ft.
 One man fell overboard by 5 pm and drowned.
 The hurricane reached its full violence by 10 pm, splitting the storm staysails and making the rigging useless.
-The main mast cracked under the strain by 2 am on the 28 September, and the mizzenmast followed suit by 4 am.
+The main mast cracked under the strain by 2 am on 28 September, and the mizzenmast followed suit by 4 am.
 Seawater poured into the ship from all sides, as the wooden hull twisted under the force of the 40 ft waves.
-The ship finally cleared the storm without capsizing by noon, and her crew again saw sunset on the evening of 29 September.
+The ship finally cleared the storm without capsizing by noon, and her crew again saw sunset on the evening of September 29.

+Hurricane Four

-IV.
-A hurricane on 12–14 October affected Jamaica and the central Bahamas.
+A hurricane on October 12–14 affected Jamaica and the central Bahamas.

+Hurricane Five

-V. Between November 6 and November 13, another hurricane moved across the southwest Caribbean Sea into Jamaica and Cuba.
+Between November 6 and November 13, another hurricane moved across the southwest Caribbean Sea into Jamaica and Cuba.
 A hurricane struck Jamaica on 18–20 November.